wareya/notmecab-rs/readme.md

 Testing:

-Get unidic's sys.dic and matrix.bin and put them under a new folder next to src/ called data/.
+Get unidic's sys.dic, matrix.bin, unk.dic, and char.bin and put them in data/.
 Then invoke tests from the repository root.

 Example (from tests):